rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 > Please let me know if you can see a tweak to this sequence for better introduction of concepts.

 Let's begin with repositories in a cloud service, GitHub.com.

-There are other clouds, but GitHub is what we're using because it has the largest market share.
+There are other clouds, such as GitLab and BitBucket.
+But GitHub is what we're using here because it has grown quickly to capture the largest market share.

 A repo that belongs to another organization is called an <strong>"upstream"</strong> location.
 If we <strong>edit</strong> that repo,